nortontruter/infracoders-workshop/Notes.md

 * An AMI must be configured via "ami" (region: #{region})
 ```

-This is because the `packer_aws_aws.box` Vagrantfile contains information associating the ami with the region like this
+This is because the `packer_cloud_aws.box` Vagrantfile contains information associating the ami with the region like this

 ```
 ...